-The Goldfield Boulders zone is accessible from the Route du Nord highway and marks the furthest afield exploration conducted by the Company.
+The Goldfield Boulders zone is accessible from the Route du Nord highway and marks the furthest afield exploration from the Troilus Mine site conducted by the Company.
 Grab samples returned up to 26.2 g/t gold and 27.8 g/t silver in outcrop.

 The Company's geological team identified several mineralized outcrops on the main Testard Block, assaying up to 203 g/t gold and 2,440 g/t silver.
-The Testard showing is characterized by quartz veining in a distinct brittle shear zone, cross cutting a large, spatially undefined tonalite over a distance of 30 metres.
+The Testard showing is characterized by quartz veining in distinct brittle east-west shear zones, cross cutting a large tonalite unit over a distance of 30 metres.
 The Testard area is almost entirely till covered with limited outcrop exposure, however local stripping has traced similar Testard mineralization in outcrop up to 400 metres from the main showing.
-The Company will be prioritizing additional work in the area, including ground geophysics and prospecting.
+Further regional exploration in summer 2021 identified a potential major north-east south-west shear zone about 400 metres west of the main surface showing.
+It was believed this could be a main pathway for mineralization and plumbing to the mineralized east-west mineralized quartz veins found and sampled at surface.